Boberkraft/chat/README.md

 ![in use gif](image2.gif)

+## How does it work?
 Client passes to server a dictionary of function that the server can call upon when performing tasks.

-For example it calls "msg" of a specific connection to send it a list containing a message.
+To send a message Server calls "msg" of a specific connection and passes a list containing a message.

-## How does it work?
-Tomasz sends a priveta msg to Bobi:
+Tomasz sends a private msg to Bobi:

 0. Users on connection provide a dictionary with functions:
 ```python